 TECHNOLOGY SMARTS matter, whether you're studying on campus or online.
 But as an online student, technology inherently plays an even greater role in your coursework.
 Knowing from the outset what technology is required can boost your chances of success.

 The technical needs for each type of major or program vary.

 For example, graphic design courses will require a laptop with a good graphics card and RAM, music production classes require a good sound card and a lot of RAM, while a management course may require nothing more than a basic laptop with Excel and Word.
 Make sure to manage the freedom you get by being productive that comes with online learning.

 Students contemplating online programs have more choices than ever before.
 Approximately 95% of Institutes with student populations of 5,000 or more have online course offerings.
 Since all the classes are online, it's fair enough to provide computers to students via online colleges.

-Online colleges provide students with a chance to register for laptops, which is the financial turnover applies to students and colleges.
+Online colleges provide students with a chance to register for laptops, which is the financial turnover that applies to students and colleges.
 Be sure to consider the cost, convenience, access, and opportunities present at these programs

 Online classes aren't for everybody.
 Some people just want the tried-and-true traditional classroom.
-But online classes offer some really unique benefits.
+But online classes offer some unique benefits.
 These benefits allow people who might not normally be able to get a degree to attend college.

 Whether you want to study from the comfort of your bedroom or increase your computer skills, eLearning is an incredible option.